underground-software/kdlp.underground.software/_articles/topics.md

 --

 - Linux vs Unix & history: where does Linux come from?
-- building a distro, minimal distro ("aparatus")
+- building a distro, minimal distro ("apparatus")
 - what is a Linux process, syscall basics, file descriptor intro
 - e.g. grep in a child process (bill cs308 assignment 2)
 - open read write fork exec dup pipe wait close exit